 She is currently chief executive officer of Cederbalk Consulting AB.
 Between 1975 and 1998 she worked for Skandinaviska Enskilda Banken AB, where she held a variety of managerial positions.
 She was chief executive of Netgiro Systems AB from 2002 to 2003 and SBAB Bank AB from 2004 to 2011.
 Eva worked at If Skadeförsäkring AB between 2000 and 2001 and was managing director of Dial Försäkring AB from 1998 to 2000.
 She has served on numerous boards of directors and was chairman of Klarna AB from 2009 to 2016, and was a director at Gimi AB between 2016 and 2017 and Íslandsbanki between 2015 and 2016.
 Eva is currently a member of the board of directors of Bilia AB, National Bank of Greece Group, Svolder and Ikano Group S.A.

 Brynjólfur was born in 1946.
 He was first elected as a Director at a shareholders’ meeting on 20 November 2014.
 He is not a shareholder of Arion Bank and is an independent Director.
-Brynjólfur is Chairman of the Board Audit Committee and a member of the Board Credit Committee.
+Brynjólfur is Vice Chairman of the Board, Chairman of the Board Audit Committee and a member of the Board Credit Committee.

 Brynjólfur graduated with an MBA from the University of Minnesota in 1973 and a cand. oecon. degree in business studies from the University of Iceland in 1971.